fpirotti/rPET/README.md

 <div id="euimgdiv">

-This work is part of the (VARCITIES project)\[<https://www.varcities.eu>\], that has received funding from the European Union’s Horizon 2020 Research and Innovation programme, under grant agreement No 869505. <br>This page reflect only the authors’ view and the European Commission/EASME is not responsible for any use that may be made of the information it contains.
+This work is part of the [VARCITIES project](https://www.varcities.eu), that has received funding from the European Union’s Horizon 2020 Research and Innovation programme, under grant agreement No 869505.
+<br>This page reflect only the authors’ view and the European
+Commission/EASME is not responsible for any use that may be made of the information it contains.

 </div>